acmucsd/hackschool-wi20/README.md

 ```
 *Notice that we have added an index prop and handleText prop to TextBox.*

-- In the div with the className="textboxes", delete the first 3 textboxes and replace with {textboxes}:
+- In the div with the className="textboxes", delete the current text boxes and replace with {textboxes}:
 ```javascript
 <div className="textboxes">
     {textboxes}